biosoftware1948/ENM-Protein-Predictor/README.md

 With this enrichment factor, databases were mined for protein characteristics, and this information was used to predict if a given protein and nanomaterial pair will bind
 <h2> How to use </h2>
-<p>To run the pipeline and reproduce the results call estimator.py <amount of runs> <output file>.
+<p>To run the pipeline and reproduce the results call estimator.py "amount of runs" "output file" (2 command line arguments).
 This
-will output the statistics and feature importances to the <output file> in JSON format.
+will output the statistics and feature importances to the "output file" in JSON format.
 This will also output all the classification information to a csv file.
-To see the statistics and feature importances in a readable format call statistic_parser.py <output_file> and the results will be printed to the command line.</p>
+To see the statistics and feature importances in a readable format call statistic_parser.py "output_file" and the results will be printed to the command line.</p>
 <h3> python files </h3>
 <h5> estimator.py </h5>